 PAYE is one of several IDR plans that are ideal for student loan borrowers having difficulty making monthly payments.
 PAYE — along with the Revised Pay As You Earn (REPAYE) plan — does more than just reduce monthly payments.
 Opting for PAYE as your student loan payment plan could mean you don’t have to repay your entire loan balance.

 If you’re interested in having your student loan payment adjusted for your income, here are some questions to answer as you decide which path to take:

 PAYE differs from traditional Income-Based Repayment (IBR) because, depending upon the date your student loans were initiated, PAYE may cap loan payments at a smaller percent of income than IBR.
 This means monthly payments would be lower under PAYE.
 PAYE could also result in earlier loan forgiveness and better interest benefits for subsidized loans.

-“If you qualify for PAYE, it is always superior to IBR,” said Chase Branham, an associate financial planner at Wrenne Financial Planning.
+“If you qualify for PAYE, it is always superior to IBR,” said Chase Branham, a former financial planner at Wrenne Financial Planning.
 However, qualifying for PAYE is more challenging, and loan consolidation may be required before you apply.

 Under PAYE, payments are not determined by your loan balance.
-Instead, PAYE will “reduce your payment to 10 percent of your discretionary income and will cap your monthly payment,” Branham explained.
+Instead, PAYE will “reduce your payment to 10% of your discretionary income and will cap your monthly payment,” Branham explained.

 The difference can be substantial.
-Consider the difference between PAYE and standard repayment if you have a $35,000 student loan balance at 5.7% interest; your income is $20,000 and grows 3.5 percent annually; and you are single.
+Consider the difference between PAYE and standard repayment if you have a $35,000 student loan balance at 5.7% interest; your income is $20,000 and grows 3.5% annually; and you are single.

 Often, your monthly payments under PAYE aren’t enough to cover interest accruing on loans.
-Under both IBR and PAYE, interest is not capitalized — or added to the principal balance — until you leave the repayment program, as explained by the Department of Education.
+Under both IBR and PAYE, interest is not capitalized — or added to the principal balance — until you leave the repayment program or fail to recertify your income by the annual deadline.

-However, under PAYE, unpaid interest is only capitalized until the principal increases by 10 percent.
-This cap is a substantial benefit, because when interest is capitalized, you pay interest on the interest.
+However, under PAYE, unpaid interest is only capitalized until the principal increases by 10%.
+This cap is a substantial benefit because when interest is capitalized, you pay interest on the interest.

 Under both IBR and PAYE, low payments also mean you often won’t repay your loan even after decades.
 You’ll have the remaining balance forgiven under both, as long as you made all your payments.
 PAYE provides for loan forgiveness after 20 years, while IBR payments on loans taken before July 1, 2014, must be made for 25 years before loans are forgiven.
 However, under both PAYE and IBR, you will have to pay taxes on the amount forgiven.

 To calculate your payment under PAYE, start by figuring out your discretionary income.
-Discretionary income is calculated by subtracting 150 percent of your state’s poverty level from your household income.
+Discretionary income is calculated by subtracting 150% of your state’s poverty level from your household income.
 State poverty levels are based on household size.

-The easiest way to calculate your PAYE payment — and the savings this payment method provides — is to use our Student Loan PAYE calculator.
+The easier way to calculate your PAYE payment — and the savings this payment method provides — is to use our student loan pay as you earn calculator.

 To use the calculator: